ayansengupta17/Auto_login-V0.1/README.md

 # Auto_login for IIT Bombay
-This is a small code snippet, for auto login for guys staying in IIT Bombay.
+This is a small code snippet, for automatic login in internet.iitb.ac.in for guys staying in IIT Bombay.
+This code can be modified and used for many such logins.
+There are two python files listed above, namely:
+* auto_login_ldap.py
+* auto_login_ldap_phantom.py

+auto_login_ldap,py uses chrome browser, i.e. a chrome browser will pop up and it will autologin and browser will close.
+It happens in a span of 3 secs.

+auto_login_ldap_phantom.py uses PhantomJS.
+Here no browser will pop up, It will just show the status in the terminal.
+If the user is not logged in, then it will automatically login the user.

 ## Dependencies

 * [Python 2.7](https://www.python.org/download/releases/2.7/)
 * [Selenium python library](https://pypi.python.org/pypi/selenium)
-* PhantomJS (optional)
+* PhantomJS (If you use auto_login_ldap_phantom.py)
 * [Chrome Webdriver](https://sites.google.com/a/chromium.org/chromedriver/downloads)

 I am against using PhantomJS with python, but anyway I added a line, so anyone can use it.
 The easiest way to use PhantomJS in python is via Selenium.
 The simplest installation method is